isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-ants-naturally-outside/index.md

 ###  1. Chilies Powder

 For this purpose, one can use dish wash soap which is available in everyones home.
 However, to protect woods Vaseline/petroleum jelly is the most effective method.
-[Sprinkling chilies powder](https://home.howstuffworks. com/home-improvement/household-hints-tips/insect-control/how-to-get-rid-of-ants. htm) can also protect ones place.
+[Sprinkling chilies powder](https://home.howstuffworks.com/home-improvement/household-hints-tips/insect-control/how-to-get-rid-of-ants.htm)can also protect ones place.

 In addition, chalk, baby powder, boric acid, essential oils, liquid dish washer, perfume, copper, detergent and silicon can also be used as natural ant killers outside the house.